Dental Bridges: Cost, Lifespan & Insurance Explained

 How Do Dental Bridges Work?

-Dental bridges function by anchoring an artificial tooth to adjacent natural teeth or dental implants.
-These supporting teeth help hold the bridge securely in place, allowing it to restore chewing ability and prevent neighbouring teeth from shifting.
-Because bridges rely on precise planning and placement, it’s important to be treated by a trusted, experienced dental team.
-At SIA Dental, treatment planning is tailored to each patient’s oral health, ensuring long-term comfort, stability, and aesthetics.
+Dental bridges work by anchoring an artificial tooth to adjacent natural teeth or dental implants.
+These supporting teeth hold the bridge securely in place, which restores chewing ability and prevents nearby teeth from shifting.
+Because precise planning matters, patients benefit from treatment provided by an experienced dental team.
+At SIA Dental, we tailor treatment plans to each patient’s oral health to ensure long-term comfort, stability, and aesthetics.

 Learn more about our approach: